umediayvr/ubash/README.md

 # A) deploying under the development area (only affects you)
 ./install
-# the deplyed version is only available under dev environment
+# the deployed version is only available under dev environment.
+Therefore, run "devenv" command
 devenv

 # B) deploying under the production area (affects all users)